1999–2000 Chicago Blackhawks season

 The 1999–2000 Chicago Blackhawks season was the Chicago Blackhawks' 74th season of operation.
 Finishing 11th in the Western Conference, they did not qualify for the playoffs.

 Offseason

 Forward Doug Gilmour was named team captain.

 Regular season

 The Blackhawks tied the Atlanta Thrashers for the most short-handed goals allowed during the regular season, with 13.
-Captain Doug Gilmour is traded in March to the Buffalo Sabres.
-The team completes the season without a captain.
+Captain Doug Gilmour was traded in March to the Buffalo Sabres.
+The team completed the season without a captain.